 Women with G6PD Deficiency are the most affected by myths and generally do not know they have G6PDD until a child is born and found to be G6PDD.
 The reason for this is that most G6PDD tests return not deficient for women with one affected X chromosome.
-Let’s begin this discussion by debunking a few myths.

 More men are G6PDD than women

 First of all, this is statistically improbable, since men can ONLY inherit G6PDD from their mothers and women can get it from either or both parents.
 The actual statistics show that slightly more women than men have G6PDD5.

 This was proven wrong by two different research teams working independently30,59.
 Here’s how it works.